-1. What are your duties for your internship with education at MSUM?
+1. What are your internship duties with the education department at MSUM?

-2. What do you like about the MSUM Internship?
+2. What do you like best about the MSUM Internship with the education department?

 3. How is the internship in education enhancing your future career goals?

 I want to work in a museum someday.
 Depending on the size, I may not be in the education department, but what I learned here will definitely add to my experiences that I can draw from.
 Unfortunately, because I have far too many interests, I don’t have a well-defined career goal planned yet, but I have no doubt that this internship will help me see the educational potential of an exhibit or institution anywhere I go.

 4. Advice for other students contemplating an internship at MSUM?

 Just get out there and try it.
 Talk to staff members if you want more guidance or direction.
 Internships are meant to give you experience and allow you to help out at the museum.
 Make it something that you are interested in and it is sure to be a beneficial experience for everyone.